DerwenAI/kglab/docs/ref.md

 URL to use for constructing the [namespace IRI](https://www.w3.org/TR/rdf11-concepts/#dfn-namespace-iri)

   * `override` : `bool`
-rebind, even if the given namespace is already bound to another prefix
+rebind, even if the given namespace is already bound with another prefix

   * `replace` : `bool`
 replace any existing prefix with the new namespace